 Knowing who your customer is and what they like and do not like can save you headaches when you're selecting a POS system.
 Storing customer data and purchase history helps to personalize the experience with the customer and serves as a huge plus for customer retention.
 When you plan for advertising, this data allows you to select the exact customers who would be interested in your sale.
 For instance, in a shoe store, it's a waste of money to send a sale flyer for 50 percent off of oversize (14-16) shoes to a customer who wears a size 6.

 The kind of data provided by POS systems can help avoid those kinds of mistakes.

 Probably the one component that is forgotten when looking for a POS system is employee management.
 Do you have the right staffing levels for your sales?
 What should the schedule be for next week based on your sales forecast?
 It should track employee hours and sales performance as well.

-By sales performance, look at the metrics of each employee.
-Key selling statistics like % of Sales in Accessories, # of items per ticket and Sales dollars per hour help you see the productivity of your employees.
+For sales performance, look at the metrics of each employee.
+Key selling statistics like % of sales in accessories, # of items per ticket and sales dollars per hour help you track the productivity of your employees.
 Consider this, you have four employees all working the same hours, but which one is making you the most money?
 This data can tell you that.
 It will also help you reward key selling skills behavior and we all know that what gets rewarded gets repeated.

-In a category by itself, is the ability of the system to be able to generate custom reports for you.
+The system's ability to be able to generate custom reports for you is in a category by itself.
 Every system will have a set of predefined reports you can run, but since your retail store is unique, make sure you select one that has the ability for you to tailor your analysis.
 Look for a POS that will send you the reports weekly without you having to run them.
 Alerts are another great feature.
-Some POS systems will allow you to set alerts when certain things happen in the store - a large sale or large return or you hit the sales goal for the day.
+Some POS systems will allow you to set alerts when certain things happen in the store—a large sale or large return or you hit the sales goal for the day.